Localization

 Knights currently has a work-in-progress localization system.
 This means that, eventually, it will become possible to translate the game into different languages.

 The system works by defining a set of localization "keys" which correspond to individual messages.
 For example, the key healing corresponds to the message "Healing" (in English).
-When the user drinks a healing potion, the Lua code calls kts.FlashMessage("healing"); the game then looks up healing in the file knights_data/client/localization_strings.txt, finds the corresponding message "Healing", and displays that message on-screen.
+When the user drinks a healing potion, the Lua code calls kts.FlashMessage("healing"); the game then looks up healing in the file knights_data/client/localization_english.txt, finds the corresponding message "Healing", and displays that message on-screen.

 Localization system features